DaVikingMan/FalconXOS/BranchManagement.md

 Before, the master branch was the default branch but now the Alpha branch is the default branch

-Now, the master branch is classified as a 'developement build', Which means that the master branch will not get any updates

-Now only the alpha branch will get updates and will be the main app
+Now , the master branch has been deleted as it was quite difficult to maintain different versions for TerminalXOS

-When this app will have support for Linux and macOs, I will create a 'Linux-Build' and 'MacOs-Build' branch.
+The Alpha branch is now classified as the 'main branch' When this app will have support for Linux and macOs, I will create a 'Linux-Build' and 'MacOs-Build' branch.

 Any other updates on the branch system will be added here.